CarolinaPB/gbs-genetic-fitness/README.md

 - Seqtk - convert fasta to one line fasta
 - Longstitch (ntLink-arks) - scaffolding with long reads
 - bwa and samtools - index genome
-- python - get assembly statistics
+- python - get assembly statistics, plot interactive PCA
 - FastGBS2 - perform GBS
 - Bcftools - get stats from vcf
-- Plink - calculate distance matrix, IBD, homozygosity
+- Plink - calculate distance matrix, IBD, PCA, inbreeding

 #### If you want to skip the scaffolding step do this:
 1. Add your genome to the `refgenome` directory and name it as <prefix>.fa (it's important to have the .fa extension).